Investigating Glyph Phonetic Information for Chinese Spell Checking: What Works and What's Next: Related Work

 \subsection{Glyph Information}

 Learning glyph information from Chinese character forms has gained popularity with the rise of deep neural networks.
-Afterword embeddings~\cite{mikolov2013distributed} were proposed, early studies~\cite{sun2014radical, shi-etal-2015-radical, yin-etal-2016-multi} used radical embeddings to capture semantics, modeling graphic information by splitting characters into radicals.
+After word embeddings~\cite{mikolov2013distributed} were proposed, early studies~\cite{sun2014radical, shi-etal-2015-radical, yin-etal-2016-multi} used radical embeddings to capture semantics, modeling graphic information by splitting characters into radicals.
 Another approach to modeling glyph information is to treat characters as images, using convolutional neural networks (CNNs) as glyph feature extractors~\cite{liu-etal-2010-visually, shao-etal-2017-character, dai-cai-2017-glyph, meng2019glyce}.
-Within pre-trained language models, glyph and phonetic information are introduced end-to-end. \citeauthor{sun-etal-2021-chinesebert} propose ChineseBERT, a pre-trained Chinese NLP model that flattens the image vector of input characters to obtain the glyph embedding and achieves significant performance gains across a wide range of Chinese NLP tasks.
+With pre-trained language models, glyph and phonetic information are introduced end-to-end.
+ChineseBERT\cite{sun-etal-2021-chinesebert} is a pre-trained Chinese NLP model that flattens the image vector of input characters to obtain the glyph embedding and achieves significant performance gains across a wide range of Chinese NLP tasks.